ConnorBaker/2025-planet-nix/main.typ

   ),
 )

-#title-slide()
-#speaker-note[
-  Nix evaluation performance is a known, long-standing issue to the community.
-  This talk will cover a benchmarking setup, concessions to that setup made to retain the author's sanity, and ways to improve evaluation performance and their trade-offs.
-]

-= Assumptions #emoji.bookmark

-#speaker-note[
-  - Two important assumptions we need to make
-]

-== Nix evaluation performance...

-#slide[
-  #pause
-  1. Can improve? #pause
-    #speaker-note[
-      - First, we're assuming we can improve the performance of the Nix evaluator
-      - This assumption is about possibility: does there exist some way to improve performance?
-    ]
-    - Historically, yes!
-    #speaker-note[
-      - Historically, this has been the case
-      - Improvements from string interning with a symbol table, special-cased arrays of sizes 0, 1, and 2, and more
-      - Even improvements to the packaging of Nix itself: after the switch to Meson, building with optimization level three and enabling LTO
-      - TODO(@ConnorBaker): LINK FOR THE ABOVE PR SO WE CAN QUOTE PERFORMANCE DIFFERENCE
-      - It's a codebase which has grown organically over time, written in a language which has also grown over time (jab at C++)
-    ]
-][
-  #pause
-  2. Should improve? #pause
-    #speaker-note[
-      - The second assumption is that it is worthwhile to improve the performance of the Nix evaluator
-      - This assumption is about practicality: for some impelementation change, is it worthwhile to make that change?
-    ]
-    - It depends!
-    #speaker-note[
-      - As with anything, it depends
-      - There are always tradeoffs to be made
-      - For example:
-        - favoring algorithms efficient in terms of time time but not space
-        - restricting baseline functionality to acheive greater portability
-        - selecting complex implementations for performance over maintainability
-      - The question of whether we *should* make an improvement is going to depend on the nature of the improvement ]
-]

-#focus-slide[
-  Discussed improvements are *orthogonal* to those an *optimizing interpreter* provides.
-  #speaker-note[
-    - The improvements discussed in this talk are orthogonal to those an optimizing interpreter provides
-    - An optimizing interpreter is a different approach to the problem of improving evaluation performance
-    - It is not the focus of this talk, but it is worth mentioning ]
-]

-= Benchmarking setup #emoji.clock

-== What do we want to measure?

-- Space #emoji.sparkles
-- Time #emoji.hourglass

-== Why do we want to measure it?

-- TODO

-== How will we measure it?

-- TODO

-= Data visualization #emoji.chart

-// Briefly, the setup.
-// What do we see?

-== Nix evaluation performance trends

-- Charts for evaluation performance over time
-- Discuss axes on which evaluation can be expensive
-  - Evaluator implementation
-  - Nix data structures
-  - Nix expressions

-== What's with all the garbage?

-- TODO: benchmarks without GC running and without Boehm entirely
-- Transition to looking at the actual implementations

-= Abridged data structures of the evaluator #emoji.helix

-#speaker-note[
-  TODO: Where's the narrative?
-  Should discuss data structures like strings, lists, and attribute sets, and the way people interact with them.
-  From there, create a small set of high-performance, composable builtins and build on that.
-]

-== Value

-- Padding, etc.

-== List

-- Special-cased for lists of size 0, 1, and 2, which can fit in a Value

-== Attribute set

-- TODO: has it changed?
+#let vegalite-data = json("aggregated.json")
+#let mk-vegalite-spec = (spec: json) => {
+  utils.merge-dicts(
+    spec,
+    (
+      data: (values: vegalite-data),
+      config: (
+        background: myColors.colors.neutral-lightest.to-hex(),
+        font: "Helvetica",
+        axis: (
+          labelFont: "Helvetica",
+          labelFontSize: 24,
+          labelFontWeight: "medium",
+          titleFont: "Helvetica",
+          titleFontSize: 32,
+          titleFontWeight: "bold",
+        ),
+      ),
+    ),
+  )
+}

+== Firefox evaluation time vs Nix version

+#nulite.render(
+  width: 100%,
+  height: 100%,
+  mk-vegalite-spec(
+    spec: json("vega-lite-specs/firefox-mean-eval-time-vs-nix-version.json"),
+  ),
+)

+== Firefox times vs Nix version

+#nulite.render(
+  width: 100%,
+  height: 100%,
+  mk-vegalite-spec(
+    spec: json("vega-lite-specs/firefox-mean-times-vs-nix-version.json"),
+  ),
+)

+// #title-slide()
+// #speaker-note[
+//   Nix evaluation performance is a known, long-standing issue to the community.
+//   This talk will cover a benchmarking setup, concessions to that setup made to retain the author's sanity, and ways to improve evaluation performance and their trade-offs.
+// ]

+// = Assumptions #emoji.bookmark

+// #speaker-note[
+//   - Two important assumptions we need to make
+// ]

+// == Nix evaluation performance...

+// #slide[
+//   #pause
+//   1.
+Can improve? #pause
+//     #speaker-note[
+//       - First, we're assuming we can improve the performance of the Nix evaluator
+//       - This assumption is about possibility: does there exist some way to improve performance?
+//     ]
+//     - Historically, yes!
+//     #speaker-note[
+//       - Historically, this has been the case
+//       - Improvements from string interning with a symbol table, special-cased arrays of sizes 0, 1, and 2, and more
+//       - Even improvements to the packaging of Nix itself: after the switch to Meson, building with optimization level three and enabling LTO
+//       - TODO(@ConnorBaker): LINK FOR THE ABOVE PR SO WE CAN QUOTE PERFORMANCE DIFFERENCE
+//       - It's a codebase which has grown organically over time, written in a language which has also grown over time (jab at C++)
+//     ]
+// ][
+//   #pause
+//   2.
+Should improve? #pause
+//     #speaker-note[
+//       - The second assumption is that it is worthwhile to improve the performance of the Nix evaluator
+//       - This assumption is about practicality: for some impelementation change, is it worthwhile to make that change?
+//     ]
+//     - It depends!
+//     #speaker-note[
+//       - As with anything, it depends
+//       - There are always tradeoffs to be made
+//       - For example:
+//         - favoring algorithms efficient in terms of time time but not space
+//         - restricting baseline functionality to acheive greater portability
+//         - selecting complex implementations for performance over maintainability
+//       - The question of whether we *should* make an improvement is going to depend on the nature of the improvement
+//     ]
+// ]

+// #focus-slide[
+//   Discussed improvements are *orthogonal* to those an *optimizing interpreter* provides.
+//   #speaker-note[
+//     - The improvements discussed in this talk are orthogonal to those an optimizing interpreter provides
+//     - An optimizing interpreter is a different approach to the problem of improving evaluation performance
+//     - It is not the focus of this talk, but it is worth mentioning
+//   ]
+// ]

+// = Benchmarking setup #emoji.clock

+// == What do we want to measure?

+// - Space #emoji.sparkles
+// - Time #emoji.hourglass

+// == Why do we want to measure it?

+// - TODO

+// == How will we measure it?

+// - TODO

+// = Data visualization #emoji.chart

+// // Briefly, the setup.
+// // What do we see?

+// == Nix evaluation performance trends

+// - Charts for evaluation performance over time
+// - Discuss axes on which evaluation can be expensive
+//   - Evaluator implementation
+//   - Nix data structures
+//   - Nix expressions

+// == What's with all the garbage?

+// - TODO: benchmarks without GC running and without Boehm entirely
+// - Transition to looking at the actual implementations

+// = Abridged data structures of the evaluator #emoji.helix

+// #speaker-note[
+//   TODO: Where's the narrative?
+//   Should discuss data structures like strings, lists, and attribute sets, and the way people interact with them.
+//   From there, create a small set of high-performance, composable builtins and build on that.
+// ]

+// == Value

+// - Padding, etc.

+// == List

+// - Special-cased for lists of size 0, 1, and 2, which can fit in a Value

+// == Attribute set

+// - TODO: has it changed?
 I remember there being two arrays (one for names, one for values), but now it seems to be a vector of tuples.

-= Possible improvements
+// = Possible improvements

-== Persistent data structures
+// == Persistent data structures

-- TODO
+// - TODO
-- I mean, functional programming language with immutable values so why not benefit from sharing?
+// - I mean, functional programming language with immutable values so why not benefit from sharing?
-- Describe Immer library
+// - Describe Immer library

-== Shrinking `Value`
+// == Shrinking `Value`

-- TODO: Link to branch I have with these changes
+// - TODO: Link to branch I have with these changes